lunarphp/lunar/docs/core/upgrading.md

 The Stripe driver will now check whether an order has a value for `placed_at` against an order and if so, no further processing will take place.

-Additionally, the logic in the webhook has been moved to a Job which is dispatched with a delay of 1 minute, this is to allow storefronts to manually process a payment intent, in addition to the webhook, without having to worry about overlap.
+Additionally, the logic in the webhook has been moved to the job queue, which is dispatched with a delay of 1 minute, this is to allow storefronts to manually process a payment intent, in addition to the webhook, without having to worry about overlap.

 ## 1.0.0-alpha.32